 But which 2019 Kia Rio trim is right for you?
 And, if you like the S, should you go with the sedan or the hatchback?
 Since these trims all have quite a bit to offer, making the decision can be tough, and you deserve to know what you are about to invest your hard-earned money in.
 That's why we are going to break down each trim level and compare them.
 If you read through to the end of this, you should end up with a clearer idea of which Rio trim level is the right one for you.

-Compare the 2019 Kia Rio LX vs S Sedan Trim Levels.
+Compare the 2019 Kia Rio LX vs S Sedan Trims.
 What is the difference?

 The LX is the 2019 Kia Rio's base trim level.
 The first thing you should know about the LX is that, despite being the base trim, it is far from being basic.
 Yeah, sure, it is an economy vehicle geared toward consumers who have to shop on tight budgets, but Kia does not skimp on the goods.